 The likelihood of conceiving a second time actually depends on the underlying cause of infertility.
 Medical disorders such as tubal factor infertility, male factor infertility, endometriosis and pelvic adhesions typically do not improve after pregnancy.
 Occasionally pregnancy rates can actually be lower when trying to have your second child due to the passage of time which can decreased egg number and egg quality.

-For more information about myths or fertility treatments please contact us at 646-792-7476 to schedule a consultation appointment with him today.
+For more information about myths or fertility treatments please contact our NYC clinic at 646-792-7476 to schedule a consultation appointment with Dr. Drew Tortoriello today.